Hazard Identification Training and Safety Reporting in Aviation SMS

 - Fatigue risk management;

 - General safety.

-A very simple approach to include quality issues would be to have a "General Safety" or "General Issue" reporting form.
+A very simple approach to include issues from the HR or Commercial departments would be to have a "General Safety" or "General Issue" reporting form.
 This reporting form could be used for

 - Fitting of wrong parts;